bsramachandran432/Food-KIOSk/readme.md

 Start the frontend development server: npm start

-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-📩 Contact
-For any questions or feedback, feel free to reach out:
-- 📧 Email: karthikeyanks463@gmail.com
-- 🏗️ GitHub: karthi-AI-hub

 This README.md file follows best practices, maintains clarity, visual appeal, and professionalism while making it highly attractive and engaging. 🚀 Let me know if you want any improvements! 🎯